collective-soundworks/collective-soundworks.github.io/docs/guide/getting-started.md

 };
 ```

-Here, we just create a plain old JavaScript object that follows the `soundworks` schema definition (if you are familiar with databases, you can kind of it as the schema of a table).
+Here, we just create a plain old JavaScript object that follows the `soundworks` schema definition (if you are familiar with databases, you can think of it as the schema of a table).
 The full API documentation for a schema is accessible [here](https://soundworks.dev/soundworks/server.StateManager#~schema) but for now, it's ok to just understand that we declared some data structure a parameter named `trigger` that is configured to be a `boolean` event.

 Then we will need to register this schema into the `soundworks`' state manager: